logsol/Pd-Pulp/README.md

 ###What about Windows?
 We hope to be able to provide the plugin for other operating systems soon.
 To stay updated its best to follow our [Facebook page](https://www.facebook.com/pdpulp).

+###Bugs & Contributions
+You can report bugs on [Github issues](https://github.com/logsol/Pd-Pulp/issues) or if you don't have a Github account, just comment on [Facebook](https://www.facebook.com/pdpulp).
+Also code contributions are welcome.
+If you would like to contribute but need some help getting started, let us know!